 Registering for tax in Ireland

-If you recently set up a business in Ireland, the next thing on your to-do list is to register for tax.
-Both Sole Traders and Limited Companies in Ireland need to register and pay tax to the Irish Revenue Commissioners (Revenue) through Revenue’s Online System (ROS).
+Sole Traders and Limited Companies in Ireland must register and pay tax to the Irish Revenue Commissioners (Revenue) through the Revenue’s Online System (ROS).

-The four main taxes to be aware of are Corporation Tax for Limited Companies, Income Tax, Value Added Tax (VAT), and Employers Taxes – Pay As You Earn (PAYE).
+The four main taxes to be aware of are the Corporate Tax for Limited Companies, Income Tax, Value Added Tax (VAT), and Employers Taxes – Pay As You Earn (PAYE).
+Specifically, VAT registration in Ireland is crucial for businesses reaching a certain sales threshold.

 Tax registration in Ireland can be a long process, and it can be complicated if you don’t know what to expect or how to prepare.
 But don’t worry; this guide will take you through how to register for tax in Ireland and the filing obligations once you are registered.